 Fertilize every three to four weeks throughout the spring and summer.
 Use a balanced water-soluble liquid houseplant fertilizer.

 Soil and Transplanting

 Use a loose well-draining soil.
-When growing in pots or containers, use shallow pots.
+When growing in pots or containers, use shallow pots with a drainage hole.

 To get the soil right mixture combine a houseplant potting mix with extra perlite or pumice.